kellyjonbrazil/jc/docs/lib.md

 Parameters:

-    parser_mod_name:    (string)     name of the parser module.
-This function will accept module_name,
+    parser_mod_name:    (string or)  name of the parser module.
+This Module)      function will accept module_name,
                                      cli-name, and --argument-name
                                      variants of the module name.

+                                     A Module object can also be passed directly or via _get_parser()

     data:               (string or   data to parse (string or bytes for bytes or     standard parsers, iterable of